 Thermogravimetric Analysis measures the percent weight loss of a test sample while the sample is heated at a uniform rate in an appropriate environment.
 The loss in weight over specific temperature ranges provides an indication of the composition of the sample, including volatiles and inert filler, as well as indications of thermal stability

 Set the inert (usually N2) and oxidative (O2) gas flow rates to provide the appropriate environments for the test.
 Place the test material in the specimen holder and raise the furnace.
 Set the initial weight reading to 100%, then initiate the heating program.

 The gas environment is preselected for either a thermal decomposition (inert - nitrogen gas), an oxidative decomposition (air or oxygen), or a thermal-oxidative combination.

 A plot of percent weight loss versus temperature.

-**Please note that this test description is intentionally generic in nature and aimed at providing a descriptive summary to enhance test understanding.
+Please note: this test description is intentionally generic in nature and aimed at providing a descriptive summary to enhance test understanding.
 Standards can be obtained from appropriate standard authorities.

 Need help or have a question?